bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= nnn unreleased =

+- Function sh_d() now does not escape output when running from CLI.

 = 3.0.0 (January 2022) =

 - Fixed: Used wrong text domain for some strings in Limit Login Attempts logger.